Methodology

 Level 4+ education or training must be sustained for six consecutive months at any point within the two-year destination window to count as a positive destination.

-In all cases, the destination (and location, for top third/Russell group/Oxbridge breakdowns) will be determined by the activity in their last period of six consecutive months within the two-year destination window.
+In all cases, the destination (and location for top third breakdown) will be determined by the activity in their last period of six consecutive months within the two-year destination window.
 For example, a student that starts a degree at a top third university but switches to a level 4 or higher apprenticeship in their second year will receive an apprenticeship destination.

 Students that do not sustain six consecutive months in a single level 4 or higher destination but do have six consecutive months of activity across a mixture of level 4 or higher destinations will be counted as having progressed to level 4 or higher, with their destination chosen according to what they were doing in their last month of sustained activity.

 For each state-funded mainstream school or college with a cohort at 16-18, we will report the level 3 cohort size, the percentage that progressed to a level 4+ destination, the national comparator percentage, the resulting value-added score, and provide a banding that puts the score in context.
 We will additionally report these items separately for the different qualification groups.
-We will also show breakdowns of the destination type (apprenticeship, level 4 or 5 course, degree) and destination provider (top third, Russell group, Oxbridge) for the level 3 cohort.
+We will also show breakdowns of the destination type (apprenticeship, level 4 or 5 course, degree) and the proportion of destinations that were at a top-third higher education institution for the level 3 cohort.

 Value-added scores are calculated for a school based on a specific cohort of pupils, but a school may have been just as effective and performed differently with a different set of pupils.
 To account for this natural uncertainty, 95% confidence intervals (CI) around the scores are used as a proxy for the range of scores within which each school’s underlying performance measure can be confidently said to lie.
 Confidence intervals are wider for small cohorts, and narrower for large cohorts, as large cohorts are more likely to have contributions from unusual students average out.